Phaneendra133/test1/README.md

 # test1
 A sample repository for coursera purpose.
-We are gonna use this repository throughout the course.
+We are gonna use this repository throughout the git and github course.